Beacon: Single-Turn Diagnosis and Mitigation of Latent Sycophancy in Large Language Models: Mitigation Strategies

-For each transformer layer $l$, we compute a \textit{steering vector} that represents the mean activation displacement from the model’s internal states during incorrect reasoning to those observed during correct reasoning.
-Formally, let $\mathbf{h}_{\mathrm{correct}}^{(l)}$ and $\mathbf{h}_{\mathrm{incorrect}}^{(l)}$ denote the hidden state vectors at layer $l$ for samples classified as correct and incorrect, respectively.
-The layer-specific steering vector is given by
+For our target transformer layer $l$, we compute a \textit{steering vector} that represents the mean activation displacement from the model’s internal states during incorrect reasoning to those observed during correct reasoning.
+Formally, let $\mathbf{h}_{\mathrm{correct}}^{(l)}$ and $\mathbf{h}_{\mathrm{incorrect}}^{(l)}$ denote the final-token hidden state vectors at layer $l=20$ for the positive and negative contrastive pairs, respectively.
+The steering vector is given by